jhdcruz/DD-Pharmacy/README.md

 mvn clean compile assembly:single
 ```

-> The UI _(Views)_ were made in NetBeans, and are not compatible with IntelliJ IDEA.
+> The UI _(views)_ were made in NetBeans, and are not compatible with IntelliJ IDEA.

 ## Usage